HEX CASE

 Memory Addresses and Hex Dumps

-ASCII and Unicode — What Decimal Values Map To
+ASCII and Unicode — Text Encoding Basics

 Frequently Asked Questions

-For unsigned integers: an 8-bit holds up to 255 (2^8 - 1), a 16-bit holds up to 65,535 (2^16 - 1), and a 32-bit holds up to 4,294,967,295 (2^32 - 1).
-For signed (Two's Complement) integers, the maximum positive values are 127, 32,767, and 2,147,483,647 respectively, because one bit is reserved for the negative sign.
+For unsigned numerical values: an 8-bit holds up to 255 (2^8 - 1), a 16-bit holds up to 65,535 (2^16 - 1), and a 32-bit holds up to 4,294,967,295 (2^32 - 1).
+For signed (Two's Complement) structures, the maximum positive values are 127, 32,767, and 2,147,483,647 respectively, because one bit is reserved for the negative sign.

 JavaScript standard Numbers are double-precision 64-bit floats (IEEE 754), meaning they only have 53 bits allocated for the exact integer value (mantissa).
 Any integer beyond Number.MAX_SAFE_INTEGER (9,007,199,254,740,991) loses precision and rounds to the nearest even representable value.
 Developers must use the BigInt type to safely perform math or bitwise operations on 64-bit integers.

-Decimal 10 (hexadecimal 0x0A) maps to the Line Feed (LF) control character in the ASCII table.
+Base-10 value 10 (base-16 0x0A) maps to the Line Feed (LF) control character in the ASCII table.
 In programming and operating systems like Linux and macOS, it functions as the standard 'newline' character (represented as '\n' in code) to break text into a new line.